List of Hotel Transylvania characters: Winnie

+Sunny

-Sunny (voiced by Sunny Sandler in the third film) is one of the youngest werewolf pups, Winnie's little sister, and Wayne and Wanda's second daughter that first appears in Hotel Transylvania 3: Summer Vacation.
+Sunny (voiced by Sunny Sandler) is one of the youngest werewolf pups, Winnie's little sister, and Wayne and Wanda's second daughter that first appears in Hotel Transylvania 3: Summer Vacation.
 Like her big sister, she is much calmer and more mature than her brothers.
 Sunny's only word in the film is "fish".

+Wesley

 Wesley (voiced by Asher Bishop) is a werewolf pup who is named in Hotel Transylvania: Transformania.

+Wendy

 Wendy (voiced by Jennifer Kluska) is a werewolf pup who first appears in Hotel Transylvania: Transformania.
 She is seen being stuck in a hole along with her brothers and complains that Wesley is touching her.